Sultan Early Intervention Program

 Ages: 3 - 5

-Speech therapy services are available for children between the ages of 3 – 5 years 11 months on the islands of Oahu and Kauai through funding from the Oscar & Rosetta Fish Speech and Forensics Fund (administered by the Hawaii Community Foundation) and other private foundations and funders.
-Children not eligible for services from another funder (e.g. DOE) may be eligible for services which may include speech-language evaluations and direct speech therapy services.
-Families are strongly encouraged to participate in sessions and follow up with activities on a daily basis at home.
+Children not eligible for services from another funder (e.g. Department of Education) may be eligible for speech therapy services which may include evaluations and direct therapy.
+Limited speech therapy services are available for children between the ages of 3 – 5 years 11 months on the islands of Oahu and Kauai through funding from the Oscar & Rosetta Fish Speech and Forensics Fund (administered by the Hawaii Community Foundation) and other private foundations and funders.
+Families are required to participate in sessions and follow up with activities on a daily basis at home.